Ambrosiani/vikus-viewer-arkdes/data/info.md

-# Van Gogh
+# Van Gogh test2

-The [Van Gogh Museum](http://vangoghmuseum.nl/en/) in Amsterdam owns the world's largest collection of artworks by Vincent van Gogh.
-Among the collection are world famous paintings like "Sunflowers", "Almond Blossom" and "The Potato Eaters".
+The [Van Gogh Museum](http://vangoghmuseum.nl/en/) in " and "The Potato Eaters".
 Vincent lived and worked in 14 different cities in the Netherlands, Belgium and France, where among the many famous paintings and self-portraits he also created drawings of the people, animals and landscapes of the region to improve his artistic skills.

 ![tags](img/infobar_tags.svg)